mrsimoes/hlnsync/README.md

 This program comes with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to redistribute it under certain conditions.
 See the GNU General Public Licence v3 for details.

 ## Caveats and Limitations

-- Supports Linux only.
+- Linux only.

-- Supports only for locally mounted directories.
+- Local directories only.

 - Depends on mtime to detect file content changes.

 - If source files A, B, C (with pairwise distinct contents) are renamed on target in a cycle to C, A, B, sync is currently not supported.

 - Only readable files and readable+accessible directories are read.
 Other files and dirs, as well as symlinks, pipes, special devices are ignored.

 - Minimal support for case-insensitive but case-preserving file systems like vfat: if a target file name differs from source match in case only, target is not updated.

 ## Release Notes

+- v0.7.0: Custom hashing function, better command line argument parsing, custom db location, bug fixes.
+- v0.6.1: Thread improvements and bug fixes.
 - v0.6.0: Threaded hashing and tree scanning for much better performance.
 Internal refactoring.
 - v0.5.3: New `syncr`.
 Changed `mkoffline` syntax.
 More output options (`--alllinks`).
 Hard link-aware `check` and `cmp`, improved `search`.
 - v0.5.2: Search files by file path glob pattern.
 Multiple patterns on --exclude.
 More powerful configuration files. `--root` now allowed in `mkoffline` and `rehash`.
 Major rewrite of the command line and config file parsers.
 Optimize onfirstonly and sync to do less hashing.
 Fix bugs in `--root`, `cmp`, `check`, and more.
 Wildcards in config section names.